FCammilli/Yepe/README.md

 # Yepe
+** I didn't put there any authorization mechanism,As It is a Challenge, I assuming I were working in a security environment to focus just on the functionality.

 ### Access the API

 Once the application is running, you can access the API at `https://localhost:****/swagger/index.html` to view the Swagger UI and interact with the endpoints.